 Vegetable Tanned - This is the most traditional method of tanning, a craft process that has been handed down for 200 years.
 Unlike chrome tanning, veg tanning can take 40-60 days to produce a single hide.
 Vegetable tanning uses more natural ingredients which occur in the bark of Oak and Chestnut trees.
 This is what gives the leather a rich tan color which vary in natural tones.
 Vegetable tanning is usually done in tanneries with a vibrant history, run by skilled artisans and craftsmen.

 If you’re looking for leather that is best for tooling, carving or forming, Veg-tan is your man.
 Most western tack (saddles, bridles, reins, harnesses, etc…) is crafted with vegetable tanned leather, but that’s not all it’s used for.
-Because of it’s rigid nature, Veg tan is ideal for wallets, belts, bags and straps.
+Because of its rigid nature, Veg tan is the best leather for belts, wallets, bags and straps.
 And the best part is, the leather gets better with age.
 After being exposed to the sun and natural oils for a couple months, vegetable tanned leather will start to caramelize and develop a gorgeous patina.

 Measurements of Leather